TransModeler SE System Recommendations

 Virtual Computing Environments

-We do not recommend running large TransModeler simulations in a virtual computing environment (Citrix, VMWare, Windows Terminal Server, etc).
+We do not recommend running large TransCAD models or TransModeler simulations in a virtual computing environment (Citrix, VMWare, Windows Terminal Server, etc).
 Our compute-intensive engineering applications will at times make use of all the resources available to them.
 This is especially true of CPU, and for TransModeler GPU, resources.
 While key components are multi-threaded, other portions are not and benefit from the fastest clock speeds available.
 Typical virtualized servers have no more CPU capacity than high-end engineering workstations, so it is not feasible to replace multiple workstations with a single server, and it makes little financial sense to do so.

 Expand All | Contract All